xamdp/odin-recipes/README.md

 # odin-recipes

-A project that focuses on HTML foundations course from The Odin Project
+A simple project that focuses on HTML foundations from The Odin Project